cdot/Hotpot/README.md

 function is expected to test conditions such as time and temperature, and set the target temperature accordingly.

-The server is initially configured from the command-line.
+The server is initially configured from options passed on the command-line or read from a file in ~/.config.
 After the initial setup, the HTTP interface can be used to query and modify the configuration.

 Example command-line:
 ```